thomasWeise/aitoa/book/comparing/performanceIndicators/README.md

 If we want to break down performance to single-valued performance indicators, this leads us to two possible choices&nbsp;[@HAFR2010RPBBOB2ES; @FHRA2015CDR1], which are:

 1. the solution quality we can get within a pre-defined time and
-2. the time we need to get reach a pre-defined solution quality.
+2. the time we need to reach a pre-defined solution quality.

-We illustrate these two options, which corresponds to define vertical and horizontal cuts through the performance diagrams, respectively, in [@fig:performance_indicators_cuts].
+We illustrate these two options, which corresponds to define vertical and horizontal cuts through the progress diagrams, respectively, in [@fig:performance_indicators_cuts].

 ![Illustration of the two basic forms to measure performance from raw data, based on a fraction of the actual experimental results illustrated in [@fig:jssp_progress_rs_hc_1swap_log] and inspired by&nbsp;[@HAFR2010RPBBOB2ES; @FHRA2015CDR1].](\relative.path{performance_indicators_cuts.svgz}){#fig:performance_indicators_cuts width=84%}